Slovenia’s Work & Holiday Visa for Australians

 How to apply for a Slovenian Working Holiday Visa

-The normal visa processing time at the Slovenian embassy in Canberra is around 10 business days.
+The normal visa processing time, once the Slovenian embassy in Canberra has received all necessary documents from VFS Global, is around 10 business days.

 There is a limit of 200 working holiday visas for both Australians and Slovenians in each direction, per calendar year.
 However, it is unlikely that this limit would be reached in a given year by Australians travelling to Slovenia.